Services for Members of the University

 We offer you courses and training sessions in different formats.
 You are free to choose between a self-study course and live training sessions (either online or in person inside the library).
 You can register for the different training sessions using the e-learning platform Moodle.
 There you will also find more detailed information on individual dates.

-Online or in Person Training Session "Library Essentials for Students"
+Online or in Person Training Session "Library Essentials"

 Target audience: Students (primarily freshmen) and staff of Bayreuth University